Skip to main content

 light

 Renting cloud GPUs is 30–50% cheaper than buying hardware if you need occasional compute power.
-This canonical comparison tests three leading providers (RunPod, Vast.ai, Lambda Labs) by pricing, reliability, GDPR compliance, and ease of use.
-Updated monthly.
+This canonical comparison tests three leading providers (RunPod, Vast.ai, Lambda Labs) for LLM inference by pricing, reliability, GDPR compliance, and ease of use.
+Refreshed monthly given how fast GPU rental pricing moves.

 Source Verification

-Pricing verified: RunPod (runpod.io), Vast.ai (vast.ai), Lambda Labs (lambdalabs.com).
-Last verified: May 17, 2026.
-Re-checked monthly.
+Pricing checked: RunPod (runpod.io), Vast.ai (vast.ai), Lambda Labs (lambdalabs.com).
+Last checked: July 15, 2026.
+Re-verified monthly.
 This page is maintained as a canonical reference.

 Three distinct winners for three different priorities.